AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

 ### Luke stated tha there are three varieties of XSS:
 ***Reflected***
-Common (~75% of all XSS Vulns)
-This is where a request containing embedded JavaScript that is reflected to any user who makes the request, attack payload is then delivered and executed through a single request and response.
+Most common with ~75% of all XSS being Reflected, this is where a request containing embedded JavaScript that is reflected to any user who makes the request, attack payload is then delivered and executed through a single request and response.
 Any time you rely on user input as mentioned above, it becomes a risk as it’s directly changing code stored on a site.

 ***Stored***
 Happens when data submitted by a user is stored in the application (back-end-DB) and then is displayed to others without filtered or sanitised appropriately.